OperatorFoundation/go-shadowsocks2/README.md

 The code base strives to

 - be idiomatic Go and well organized;
-- use fewer external dependences as reasonably possible;
+- use fewer external dependencies as reasonably possible;
 - only include proven modern ciphers;